-The approach has been supported in literature by Tinning and Fitzclarence (1992) who considered the crisis in physical education at the time of the syllabus construction, to have a cultural meaning.
-However, curriculum reform shifting towards a socio-cultural approach has been slow and described as "gradual" (Macdonald, 2012, 2013).
+The approach has been supported in literature by Tinning and Fitz-clarence (1992) who considered the crisis in physical education at the time of the syllabus construction to have a cultural meaning.
+However, curriculum reform shifting towards a socio-cultural approach has been slow and described as 'gradual' (Macdonald,).

-It has been a concern in literature that not all states and territories in Australia have prepared teachers to teach holistic HPE (Lynch, 2014a, 2014b).
-Furthermore, the depth that the socio-cultural perspective, adopted by the 1994 National Statement and Profile "filtered into the implementation of the HPE curriculum in each state and territory, differed considerably" (Lynch, 2014a, p.
+Not all states and territories in Australia have prepared teachers to teach holistic HPE (Lynch, 2014a, 2014b).
+Furthermore, the depth that the socio-cultural perspective adopted by the 1994 National Statement and Profile "filtered into the implementation of the HPE curriculum in each state and territory, differed considerably" (Lynch, 2014a, p.
 513).
 Subsequently, so too has the influence of this perspective on teachers' ideologies (Kirk & Macdonald, 2001).

-The Australian national curriculum framework supports critical inquiry [constructivist and critical approach]; "content and pedagogies that engage all students as active learners and, while doing so, question the "taken-for-granted" of how physical activity and health practices and opportunities play out locally and globally" (Macdonald, 2013, p.
+The Australian national curriculum framework supports critical inquiry [constructivist approach]; "content and pedagogies that engage all students as active learners and, while doing so, question the 'taken-for-granteds' of how physical activity and health practices and opportunities play out locally and globally" (Macdonald, 2013, p.
 102).
-Hence, the national curriculum (2013) is underpinned by the socio-cultural perspective (ACARA, 2010).
+Hence, the national curriculum [2013] is underpinned by the socio-cultural perspective (ACARA, 2010).

-The Health and Physical Education curriculum will draw on its multi-disciplinary base with students learning to question the social, cultural and political factors that influence health and wellbeing.
-In doing so students will explore matters such as inclusiveness, power inequalities, taken-for granted assumptions, diversity and social justice, and develop strategies to improve their own and others' health and wellbeing.
+The Health and Physical Education curriculum will draw on its multidisciplinary base with students learning to question the social, cultural and political factors that influence health and wellbeing.
+In doing so students will explore matters such as inclusiveness, power inequalities, taken-for-granted assumptions, diversity and social justice, and develop strategies to improve their own and others' health and wellbeing.
 (ACARA, 2012, p.
-5).
+5)